aws-solutions-library-samples/guidance-for-datalake-with-sap-and-non-sap-data-on-aws/README.md

 #### a.
 The Lambda function folder includes the following files:

-1. [**config_glue_table.json**](/deployment/Lambda/config_glue_table.json): Configuration file including OData service name, glue table, database and target S3 bucket to save enriched/currated data. **Note**: You need to modify this file with the details of your environment.
+1. [**config_glue_table.json**](/deployment/Lambda/config_glue_table.json): Configuration file including OData service name, glue table, database and target S3 bucket to save enriched/curated data. **Note**: You need to modify this file with the details of your environment.
-2. [**Lambdalayer_GlueTablecreationJob.zip**](/deployment/Lambda/Lambdalayer_GlueTablecreationJob.zip): Sample package for Lambda layer, including including pyodata and other python libraries required for the lambda function to work.
+2. [**Lambdalayer_GlueTablecreationJob.zip**](/deployment/Lambda/Lambdalayer_GlueTablecreationJob.zip): Sample package for Lambda layer, including pyodata and requests libraries required for the lambda function to work.
 This can be used for testing and should be reviewed before running in a productive enviroment.
 3. [**gluetablecreate_lambdafunction.py**](/deployment/Lambda/gluetablecreate_lambdafunction.py): Python code of Lambda Function for manual deployment (this file is also included in the Zip file below).
 4. [**gluetablecreate_lambdafunction.zip**](/deployment/Lambda/gluetablecreate_lambdafunction.zip): Zip file of Lambda python code above.
 Use to upload to S3 when deploy by CloudFormation Template
 5. [**cf_lambda_gluetablecreate.yaml**](/deployment/Lambda/cf_lambda_gluetablecreate.yaml): Cloud Formation template to automate the creation of Lambda function, Lambda layer, IAM role, Secret Manager.